junxit/us-congress-bills-115/metadata.md

 - 2017-11-07 — Introduced in House
 - 2017-11-07 — Introduced in House
 - 2017-11-07 — Referred to the House Committee on Natural Resources.
+- 2017-11-15 — Referred to the Subcommittee on Federal Lands.
+- 2017-11-15 — Subcommittee Hearings Held.
+- 2017-12-12 — Committee Consideration and Mark-up Session Held.
+- 2017-12-12 — Subcommittee on Federal Lands Discharged.
+- 2017-12-13 — Committee Consideration and Mark-up Session Held.
+- 2017-12-13 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2018-01-25 — Placed on the Union Calendar, Calendar No. 391.
+- 2018-01-25 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+115-526.
+- 2018-01-25 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+115-526.